fritzone/thymian/src/server/recipes/schnitzel/gb/recipe.md

 ### Ingredients
-- 2-3 eggs
+- 2 - 3 eggs
 - Wheat flour
-- breadcrumbs
+- Breadcrumbs
-- boneless meat: chicken breast or pork (neck, tenderloin) or veal.
+- Boneless meat: chicken breast or pork (neck, tenderloin) or veal.
 The original recipe from Vienna uses veal
 - Salt, pepper.
 - Sunflower oil, about 1/2 liter.
 Do not use any other oil for this recipe.